MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 ### Remarks

 Normally, you would not call `SetLayout` for a window.
 Rather, you control the right-to-left layout in a window by setting the [extended window styles](../../mfc/reference/styles-used-by-mfc.md#extended-window-styles) such as `WS_EX_RTLREADING`.
-A device context, such as a printer or a metafile, does not inherit this layout.
+A device context, such as a printer or a metafile, doesn't inherit this layout.
 The only way to set the device context for a right-to-left layout is by calling `SetLayout`.

 If you call **`SetLayout(LAYOUT_RTL)`**, `SetLayout` automatically changes the mapping mode to `MM_ISOTROPIC`.
 As a result, a subsequent call to [`GetMapMode`](#getmapmode) will return `MM_ISOTROPIC` instead of `MM_TEXT`.